flybywiresim/docs/docs/start/reported-issues.md

     <sub>Report back the result of this test on our Discord.

-FBW Installer - [Download Here](https://api.flybywiresim.com/installer) / *Sim Version: 1.13.17.0*
+FBW Installer - [Download Here](https://api.flybywiresim.com/installer) / *Sim Version: 1.14.5.0*

 *Last Update: {{git_revision_date_localized}}*

 ---

+* EFB not clickable

+* V/S mode stuck at 1500 fpm or not inoperable.

+* Left PFD lagging / freezing (The team is aware of the issue and is working hard to resolve it, potential fixes are being tested)

-* PFD artifical horizon freezes
+* PFD artificial horizon freezes
     - Workaround:
         - Turn off PFD, wait >10 seconds and turn PFD back on.

 * ILS not showing on approach / does not auto populate in RADNAV (fixed)
     - Workarounds (may apply to 3rd party sceneries):
         - Manually input your ILS frequency into RADNAV.
 Type in the frequency found on your chart and press the key next to LS/Freq.
 Sample: 111.30